Signs, Withdrawal Symptoms, & Treatment Options

 With each type of cocaine addiction treatment program, the curriculum consists largely of group therapy as well as some individual or one-on-one counseling.
 For those who deem it necessary, there can also be some supplemental or holistic treatments.
 Once the treatment program has been completed, many patients will proceed with aftercare, which can consist of continuing psychotherapy, support groups like twelve-step programs, transitional or sober living programs, and/or even career and personal development support.

 Principles Recovery Center works with most major insurance carriers who provide out-of-network benefits.
 We are also in-network with Cigna, Beacon, Ambetter, Magellan, and AvMed insurance carriers.
 Your insurance may help cover the costs associate with treatment at Principles Recovery Center.

 Let Principles Recovery Center Help You Kick Crack/Cocaine

-At Principles Recovery Center in South Florida, we treat the abuse of and addiction to cocaine as well as numerous other forms of addiction and abuse, including but not limited to flakka, hallucinogens, inhalants, marijuana, MDMA, methamphetamine, steroids, and many others with a particular focus on the PHP and IOP levels of care.
+At Principles Recovery Center in South Florida, we treat the abuse of and addiction to cocaine and crack as well as numerous other forms of addiction and abuse, including but not limited to flakka, hallucinogens, heroin, inhalants, marijuana, MDMA, crystal meth, steroids, and many others with a particular focus on the partial hospitalization and intensive outpatient levels of care.

 If we are, for any reason, unable to provide the particular services you need, Principles Recovery Center can offer referrals and placement with one of numerous trusted drug rehabs in Miami, Fort Lauderdale, West Palm Beach, as well as throughout the country, including such states as New Hampshire, Massachusetts, Maine, New York, New Jersey, Ohio, Illinois, Tennessee, Pennsylvania, and a growing number of others.